-just one day back from my visit to and my Friday workshop in beautiful Slovenia!
+just one day back from my visit to my Friday workshop in beautiful Slovenia!
 My dear friend and kind host TOMAŽ KOVŠCA from the “TORA” International Bonsai School in Slovenia took me on an amazing two days sightseeing tour around Slovenia that left me even more in love with this breathtaking country and its super friendly people!
 Like I told him many times during that trip: I could happily live here and grow old with a smile on my face!
 Images and the story from that part of my visit to this wonderful place will follow soon!
 On Friday afternoon and evening there was a workshop planned in his great Bonsai studio that I would lead with the help of Tomaz himself and his talented student Gasper Gabrijel.
 Relaxing after our sightseeing trip before it all would start we were waiting in the sun enjoying a Turkish coffee and home-brewed vodka with Juniper berries in it that you could chew…it was absolutely heavenly and boy did it hit the spot!
-And the view of Tomaz beautiful Bonsai collection that surrounded us was not half bad either!
-Here are some images of his amazing collection that were shot (with a not so good old camera) by me before the students arrived.
+And the view of Tomaz’s beautiful Bonsai collection that surrounded us was not half bad either!
+Here are some images of his amazing collection that were shot (with a not-so-good old camera) by me before the students arrived.

 Below: A view of just a section of Tomaz his beautiful collection.